Charles Frederick Worth: Legacy and achievements

-Although its founder was gone, the House of Worth was now an established entity; its most successful years were those flanking 1900.
-During this span of time, women were ordering 20–30 gowns at a time.
+Although its founder was gone, the House of Worth was now an established entity; its most successful years were those around 1900.
+During this time, women were ordering 20–30 gowns at a time.
 By 1897, clients could order a garment by phone, by mail, or by visiting one of Worth's branch stores in London, Cannes, or Biarritz.
 Worth displayed garments at the 1900 Exposition Universelle in Paris, as it had at earlier great exhibitions.
 The company's annual turnover was placed at around five million francs at the turn of the century.

-While Worth's obituary in The Times described him as a "dressmaker", he developed a framework for making and marketing clothes that would shape the haute couture industry that followed.
-As a biography for Museum of the City of New York notes: "Before Worth, the idea of a dress being recognizably the work of its creator didn't exist".
+While Worth's obituary in The Times described him as a "dressmaker", he developed a framework for making and marketing clothes that shaped the haute couture industry that followed.
+A biography for Museum of the City of New York notes: "Before Worth, the idea of a dress being recognizably the work of its creator didn't exist".
 He regarded clothing as an art, and for the first time, designed clothing, not for a client's taste, but based on his impression of what women should wear.
 He presented finished model designs to clients and dress buyers in similar fashion to the modern-day haute couture designer, also using live models.
-Worth was also the first designer to label his clothing, sewing his name into each garment he produced.
-This made him the first person to develop a distinct brand logo on clothing.
+Worth was also the first designer to label his clothing, sewing his name into each garment he produced - the first distinct brand logo on clothing.

 Archives and commemoration

 The Victoria and Albert Museum in London has an archive of Charles Worth designs, including both sketches and garments.
 In 1956, the House of Worth (by then amalgamated with the fashion house of Paquin) donated 23,000 drawings of dresses to the museum.
 Two years later, the V&A held a major retrospective to mark the centenary of the foundation of Charles Frederick Worth's business.

 The Metropolitan Museum of Art also holds an archive of his work, including several evening gowns.

 A Charles Worth Gallery opened in his home town at Bourne, Lincolnshire, containing a display of documents, photographs and artefacts at the Heritage Centre run by the Bourne Civic Society.

+In 2025, the Petit Palais and Palais Galliera co-curated a retrospective of the House of Worth.